About English

 Success Beyond F&M

-English majors are highly valued for their abilities to think and write.
+As an English student you, too, will be prepared to excel in a variety of careers or graduate school programs.
 English majors who graduate from F&M are particularly adept at collaboration and self-reflection, reading and analysis, critical and creative thought, and a greater perspective and understanding of the world.
 These useful and productive skills make you an attractive candidate for any post-graduate pursuit.

 Graduate School